isomorphisms/economics/README.md

 ##### Nonwhites have $20k, Whites have $140k.

-Of course you could also look at Poc wealth growth over the period.
-Growth from 11 to 18 is wealth growth of 60%.
-Nothing to sneeze at, and from 1989 to 1992 was a 72% growth in just 3 years.
+Of course you could also look at Poc wealth growth over the generation.
+Wealth growth from $11k to $18k is 60% better.
+Nothing to sneeze at, and from 1989 to 1992 was a 72% improvement in just 3 years.

 [[[look at growth in Dixie wealths / home prices over the period]]]